 Size and weight

 It is very difficult and odd to describe this lens from the “image quality” viewpoint, as it implies a certain quantitative measurement of the parameters that I do not take note of, and it is not necessary in this case.
-But, in terms of image sharpness, when being stopped down to f/8-11, it takes a picture that is very similar to the one shot with the 90mm lens at the same f/8-11.
+But, in terms of image sharpness, when being stopped down to F8-11, it takes a picture that is very similar to the 90mm lens at the same aperture.
 You can hardly distinguish the resulting images after some time.
-This lens is valued for other features – its f/2.4 fast aperture and bokeh effect it helps to create.
+This lens is valued for other features — its fast F2.4 aperture and bokeh effect.
 But let’s describe one thing at a time.

-Its close focusing distance is just 100cm, as compared to 65mm in a 90mm lens.
-It gives 0.13× magnification ratio and the image area around 53×41cm, which is exactly the same as for 165mm f/2.8.
+Its close focusing distance is just 100cm, as compared to 65сm in a 90mm lens.
+It gives 0.13× magnification ratio and the image area around 53×41cm, which is exactly the same as for 165mm F2.8.
 It is necessary to use extension tube #1 to get more magnification when shooting close-up portraits.

 Field of view

 It covers 46° which is nearly equal to the FOV of a classic 50mm lens on the 35mm format.
-So, 105mm f/2.4 is a classic standard lens.
+So, Pentax 67 105mm F2.4 is a classic standard lens.

-It has a 9-blade aperture, identical to the one used in the old Takumar/6X7 150mm f/2.8, which was meant to complement the 105mm lens.
-Such aperture configuration is really great for a smoother bokeh effect when the lens is stopped down.
-But I rarely use it stopped down below f/4.5, so I will show several photographs shot with aperture opening up to f/8.
+Pentax 67 105mm F2.4 has a 9-blade aperture, identical to the one used in the old Takumar 6X7 150mm F2.8, which was meant to complement the 105mm lens.
+Such an aperture configuration is really great for a smoother bokeh effect when the lens is stopped down.
+But I rarely use it stopped down below F5.6 for taking portraits, so I will show several photographs shot with aperture opening up to F8.

 The lens has a 67mm filter thread which works fine with both screw-in and special bayonet mount filters.

 The original clip-on plastic hood PH-SB 67mm costs around $50.
-But in real life I prefer to use the PH-SA 67mm from the 135mm f/4 Macro lens which doesn’t vignette the corners.
+But I prefer using the PH-SA 67mm designed for the 135mm F4 Macro and 150mm F2.8 lenses.
+It doesn’t darken the corners on this lens too, even with filter.
+It also allows keeping only the one hood in my backpack for three lenses.
 Sometimes I use the Mamiya G2 bellows lens hood mounted with a special adapter.

-At the fully open aperture this lens creates a light, hardly noticeable swirl of the background, which I like very much.
-It adds a bit of “magic” to the bokeh effect making the 105mm lens stand out from its analogues even in other medium format systems.
+At the fully open aperture, this lens creates a light, hardly noticeable swirl of the background, which I like very much.
+It adds a bit of “magic” to the bokeh effect making the 105mm lens stand out from its analogs even in other medium format systems.

 This lens has a smooth and very pleasant bokeh effect.

 It is difficult to give this lens an objective assessment after it received so many, mostly positive, reviews on the web.
-The lens has a f/2.4 aperture, and that’s probably says it all.
-It was an absolutely unique feature at the time of the lens’s release in 1969, and it remains so now, since no other lens with such maximum aperture has been released for the 6×7 frame size.
+The lens has an F2.4 aperture, and that probably says it all.
+It was an absolutely unique feature at the time of the lens’s release in 1969, and it remains so now since no other lens with such maximum aperture has been released for the 6×7 frame size.
 Unless, of course, we consider different uncommon lenses such as Schneider Cinelux and others, which are not designed for Pentax 67, but can be adapted to it.
 It’s also worth mentioning that when Asahi entered the medium-format market, it simply had to create a lens with unique characteristics in order to gain a foothold on this market.

 When I had only one lens, I had nothing to compare it with.
 Now that I have two standard lenses, it seems possible to make a direct comparison.
 But in fact, there is no need for this.
 For me, these are completely different lenses with clearly defined areas of application, which, in my view, do not really overlap.
 Although, you can certainly buy any of them, and just use it without going into much detail.

-I mostly use this lens at the open aperture and occasionally at f/3.5-4 when I have an even-coloured background, so that the stopping down does not make it more “pronounced”.
-Although its constant comparison with 90mm f/2.8 cannot be avoided, but I have defined for myself that I always shoot portraits of a large and medium-sized (medium shot or waist shot), at a distance of up to 4m with 105mm lens, and all the rest, with 90mm lens.
-It certainly does not mean that I always carry both of them with me, and that when the distance is more than 4m, I immediately change the lenses.
+I mostly use Pentax 67 105mm F2.4 lens at the open aperture and occasionally at F3.5-4 when I have an even-colored background, so that the stopping down does not make it more “pronounced”.
+Although its constant comparison with 90mm F2.8 cannot be avoided, but I have defined for myself that I always shoot portraits of a large and medium-sized (medium shot or waist shot), at a distance of up to 4m with 105mm lens, and all the rest, with 90mm lens.
+It certainly does not mean that I always carry both of them with me and that when the distance is more than 4m, I immediately change the lenses.
 But I usually know what I am going to shoot in advance so I choose the lens accordingly.
-If I want to snap a street photo, I take 90mm lens, if I have a portrait session, I will certainly take 105mm lens.
+If I want to snap a street photo, I take 90mm lens, if I have a portrait session, I will certainly take Pentax 67 105mm F2.4 lens.
 And if I go on a trip, I’ll certainly take 90mm lens for its versatility.

 It is 105mm which became a real “portrait” lens for me.
-And not 165mm f/2.8, despite officially being labelled as such.
-And I would even dare say that 105mm is a lens for the sake of which one can change the entire system.
+And not 165mm F2.8, despite officially being labelled as such.
+And I would even dare say that Pentax 67 105mm F2.4 is a lens for the sake of which one can change the entire system.

 - Focal length: 105mm